Confluence 5.1 Release Notes

 See this macro in action in the File List blueprint.

 This macro has also received some love.
 The status lozenge is now thinner and allows you to choose between a solid or outline style.
-We've added blue to the range of colours.
+We've added blue to the range of colors.

 Image titles and alt text